Lena Horne Theatre: 1920s

 Irwin Chanin was a newcomer to the Broadway theater industry when he was developing his first theater, the 46th Street (now Richard Rodgers).
 Chanin hired Herbert Krapp, an experienced architect who had designed multiple Broadway theaters for the Shubert brothers.
 The 46th Street Theatre opened in early 1925 as Chanin's first Broadway theater.
 Chanin retained Krapp to design the Biltmore and Mansfield theaters on 47th Street, which at the time was a largely residential street.
 Irwin Chanin, who built the theater with his brother Henry, acquired the property title to the two theater sites on 47th Street in March 1925.
-Though the Biltmore was completed that December, the Mansfield was not finished until early the following year.
+Though the Biltmore opened that December, the Mansfield was not finished until early the following year.
 On February 15, 1926, prior to the theater's opening, a luncheon was hosted in honor of Mansfield's widow Beatrice Cameron.
 Later that night, the theater opened with the melodrama The Night Duel.

 Generally, the Mansfield's early productions were flops.
 The Night Duel lasted for 17 performances before closing, and three similarly short-lived shows followed.
 The theater's first moderate success was If I Was Rich with Joe Laurie Jr., which opened in September 1926 and had 92 performances.
 The Ladder with Antoinette Perry opened at the Mansfield the next month, running for several hundred performances across numerous theaters.
 This was followed by a revival of Eugene O'Neill's Beyond the Horizon.
 At the end of the year, the Mansfield staged three Hebrew-language plays performed by the Habima Players of Moscow, including The Dybbuk.
 A revival of the Henrik Ibsen play Ghosts, with Minnie Maddern Fiske, had 24 performances at the beginning of 1927.
 The theater hosted short-lived plays for the rest of that year.
 That April, the Mansfield was sold to Irving Lewine, who leased the theater back to the Chanins for 63 years.

 In August 1927, Charles L. Wagner arranged to operate the Mansfield for a year.
 Just before Wagner was scheduled to assume operation that October, Lew Fields took over the lease and Wagner's shows were relocated to another theater.
 Fields planned to stage at least four shows and rename the theater for himself.
 The beginning of 1928 saw short runs of the plays Mongolia and Atlas and Eva.
 The first Fields production at the Mansfield was the Rodgers and Hart musical Present Arms in April 1928, which ran for 147 performances.
 The theater's sign was changed to display the name "Lew Fields Theatre", though programs referred to the house as "Lew Fields's Mansfield Theatre".
 Rodgers and Hart also wrote the music for Chee-Chee, which was much less popular than Present Arms.
 At the end of the year, Lew Fields starred in Hello, Daddy, which was produced by his children Dorothy and Herbert Fields; it had 198 performances.
 The theater reverted to its original name in March 1929 with the opening of the flop Indiscretion.